MeetInVR Is Closing on April 30, 2026: What This Means for Your Team

 Why MeetInVR Teams Find a Home in RAUM

 The MeetInVR shutdown does not close the category — it clarifies it.
-Enterprise teams that invested in VR collaboration are not looking to retreat; they need a platform built specifically for this work, one with the architecture and commitment to stay.
-RAUM was designed to solve exactly what MeetInVR could not scale.
+Enterprise teams looking for a MeetInVR alternative are not retreating from VR collaboration.
+They need a platform built specifically for this work, with the architecture and commitment to stay.
+That is what RAUM was designed for.

 1. Persistent Workspaces — Work That Stays

 MeetInVR was a meeting room.
 Sessions ended and the environment reset.
 RAUM is a workspace: whiteboards, 3D assets, and full content setups remain exactly where the team left them between sessions.
 A project in progress on Monday is still there on Thursday — no rebuild, no re-upload, no re-arrangement.
-For teams doing ongoing spatial work, that persistence is the difference between a meeting tool and a collaboration infrastructure.
+For teams doing ongoing spatial work, that persistence changes everything.
+It is the difference between a meeting tool and a collaboration infrastructure.

 2. Enterprise Security and Data Sovereignty